 In August 2016, the Company entered into a License and Collaboration Agreement ("F-star Collaboration Agreement") with Fstar Gamma Limited ("F-star Gamma"), F-star Biotechnologische Forschungs-und Entwicklungsges M.B.H ("F-star GmbH") and Fstar Biotechnology Limited ("F-star Ltd") (collectively, "F-star") to leverage F-star's modular antibody technology and the Company's expertise in the development of therapies for neurodegenerative diseases.
 In May 2018, the Company exercised the pre-negotiated option agreement (the "Option Agreement") under the F-star Collaboration Agreement and entered into a Share Purchase Agreement (the "Purchase Agreement") with the shareholders of F-star Gamma and Shareholder Representative Services LLC, pursuant to which the Company acquired all of the outstanding shares of F-star Gamma (the "Acquisition").
-The details of the Acquisition are further described in Note 4, "Acquisition", to the consolidated financial statements in the Company's 2022 Annual Report on Form 10-K.
+The details of the Acquisition are further described in Note 4, "Acquisition", to the consolidated financial statements in the Company's 2023 Annual Report on Form 10-K.

-As of June 30, 2023, the Company had paid consideration of \$43.8 million in the aggregate consisting of up-front, preclinical and clinical contingent consideration, all of which had been recognized as research and development expense in the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) in the first quarter of 2023.
-The aggregate \$43.8 million consideration payment includes \$24.0 million of the \$30.0 million contingent consideration payment triggered in March 2023 upon the achievement of a specified clinical milestone in the ETV:IDS program.
-The remaining \$6.0 million of the \$30.0 million contingent consideration payment remained in accrued clinical and other research and development costs on the Condensed Consolidated Balance Sheet as of June 30, 2023, and was paid in July 2023.
-This payment fully satisfies the Company's clinical contingent consideration obligations under the Purchase Agreement.
-There was no contingent consideration expense recognized for the three months ended June 30, 2023 or the three and six months ended June 30, 2022.
+As of March 31, 2024, the Company had paid consideration of \$49.8 million in the aggregate consisting of up-front, preclinical, and clinical contingent consideration, all of which was recorded as research and development expense as incurred.
+This amount includes a \$30.0 million contingent consideration payment which was triggered and recorded as research and development expense in March 2023 upon the achievement of a specified clinical milestone in the ETV:IDS program.
+This contingent consideration payment fully satisfies the Company's clinical contingent consideration obligations under the Purchase Agreement.
+There was no contingent consideration expense recognized for the three months ended March 31, 2024.